Prime Minister’s Employment Generation Program

-The Prime Minister’s Employment Generation Program (PMEGP) is administered by the Ministry of MSME.
-At the national level, the Prime Minister’s Employment Generation Program Scheme is being implemented by the Khadi and Village Industries Commission (KVIC).
+The Prime Minister's Employment Generation Program (PMEGP) was launched by the Indian government in 2008.
+It is a credit-linked subsidy scheme.
+The Prime Minister's Rojgar Yojna and the Rural Employment Generation Program were merged into the Prime Minister's Employment Generation Program.
+This initiative aims to help unemployed youngsters and traditional craftspeople create self-employment prospects in the non-farm sector through micro-enterprise firms.
+The Prime Minister's Employment Generation Program (PMEGP) is administered by the Ministry of MSME.
+At the national level, the Prime Minister's Employment Generation Program Scheme is being implemented by the Khadi and Village Industries Commission (KVIC).
 State Khadi and Village Industries Commission Directorates, State Khadi and Village Industries Boards, District Industries Centres, and banks are implementing the Scheme at the state level.
+The Prime Minister's Employment Generation Program has a number of goals.

 • Creating long-term self-employment options in both urban and rural sections of the country.